 4. Add the powdered saffron to the heated milk and cream.
 Then add in the rose petals (if using) and the rose water.
 Stir well.

 5. Allow this mixture to cool and store, covered, in the fridge.
 The rose and saffron need to steep and mingle for at least 4 - 5 hours or overnight.
-So, please don't be in a hurry and skip this step.

 6. When the infusion is ready, remove from the fridge and strain into a heavy bottom pot.
 Bring to a gentle simmer.
 DO NOT BOIL.